terales/blackbird-docs/src/content/docs/apps/Lionbridge.mdx

 - **Unarchive job**: Reverse the archival of a job, bringing it back into active status.
 This is used when an archived job needs to be revisited or reactivated.

+- **Get job extended metadata**: Get the extended metadata value for a given key

 ### Requests

 - **Get requests**: View a list of your translation requests.
 This method allows users to retrieve a summary of all translation requests associated with a job.